JRCSTU/wltp/README.rst

-BUT since all phases in WLTC begin and finish with consecutive zeros(0), the deliberations above do not manifest as problems;  but at the same time, discovering off-by-one errors (or shifts in time) on arbitrary files containing calculated and/or measured traces is really hard:
+BUT since all phases in WLTC begin and finish with consecutive zeros(0), the deliberations above do not manifest as problems;  but at the same time, discovering off-by-one errors & shifts in time (wherever this matters), on arbitrary files containing calculated and/or measured traces is really hard (and important):
 SUMs & CUMSUMs do not produce any difference at all.

 The tables in the next section, along with accompanying CRC functions developed in Python,